Kaethela/Starstruck-Courier/README.md

     * Disable All Weapon Mods Visible

 ## KNOWN ISSUES
+* MCM settings may not save properly or may reset.
+To reduce the chance of this happening, wait until you have exited Vault 101 and assigned S.P.E.C.I.A.L. stats, traits, etc. to do the MCM settings.
 * A handful of locations in New California are very intensive and will cause frame drops.
 This is a known issue with the NC devs, and not something that can be fixed.
 * The quest objective will sometimes repeatedly pop-up.
 This so far appears to be localized to New California and I am looking into how this can be fixed.
 * Visible quest markers will occasionally point to seemingly empty spots of land.
 This is normal and will not pose any issues.